joshuaguinness/Stream-Selector/README.md

 ## What I learned

 Through this, I brushed up on my python from doing mostly C in the fall.
 I learned how to use dictionaries properly in python.
-A big thing I learned while doing this is the basics of how to automatically do testing by having test cases in a seprate script then running that script.
+A big thing I learned while doing this is the basics of how to automatically do testing by having test cases in a separate script then running that script.
 I had do think critically about the test cases I was running and their expected output, then call the different functions which read from different files.